 GAIN Nordic Partnership

 The GAIN (Global Alliance for Improved Nutrition) Nordic Partnership is a multi-sector platform that aims to facilitate scalable and inclusive business models, which enhance the nutritional value of food in developing countries.
 The platform brings together companies, civil society organisations, academia and the public sector to bridge knowledge and goals.
 GAIN Nordic Partnership is a forum for collaboration, action and knowledge sharing.
-We are a foundering member.
+We are a founder member.